johannesbuchholz/lurker/README.md

 Currently, only light requests are supported.

-Uses offline speech recognition provided by [openai-whisper](https://github.com/openai/whisper).

 ## Requirements
 - Python
   - Tested with python 3.9
   - Install the required dependencies by running `pip install --require-virtualenv -r requirements.txt`
 - Hardware
-  - An active microphone visible as "default" device to the system running this application.

-## How to run it
-Lurker requires a recording device available to the host.
+  - Lurker requires a recording device available to the host machine.
 On debian systems, check available devices with `ls -lh /dev/snd`.
+  - Optionally: A speaker for playing sounds as feedback to speech inputs.
+- Third party
+  - Lurker calls the transcription engine [openai-whisper](https://github.com/openai/whisper) for speech-to-text tasks.
+By default, lurker uses the "tiny" model provided by openai-whisper.
+More models can be found here: `.venv/lib/python3.9/site-packages/whisper/__init__.py:17`.
+If the requested model is not present on the machine, openai-whisper will download the respective model.
+To avoid that, you may also [configure](#configuration-parameters) lurker to use an already downloaded model.

+## How to run
 Optionally, download the "tiny" openai whisper model and provide the absolute path to the model via environment variable `LURKER_MODEL`.
 See https://openaipublic.azureedge.net/main/whisper/models/65147644a518d12f04e32d6f3b26facc3f8dd46e5390956a9424a650c0ce22b9/tiny.pt.
 If no model is provided this way, teh whisper application will download a model.